taw10/crystfel/doc/man/align_detector.1.md

 : because the position offsets are two dimensional.
 The default value is : 100, i.e. at least 50 pairs are needed for each parameter.

+**--big-errors**
+: Tell **pede** to be very tolerant of large residuals in the input data.
+: Add this option if an initial refinement fails due to too many "huge" : rejects.

 AUTHOR
 ======